ugurcaliskan/jekyll-now/about.md

 permalink: /about/
 ---

-Engineer, researcher and Data scientist
+Data scientist, Engineer.

 ### More Information

-I am an Engineer.
-I hold a phd degree in engineering.
+I am a Data scientist and engineer.
+I hold a phd degree in engineering (Civil Engineering, hydraulic and water resources engineeering).
+I have a master degree in Civil engineering (Hydraulic and water resources engineering) and BS degree in Civil Engineering.

 ### Contact me